waqassoftmaticsolutions/Softmatic-Solutions/Waqas/WebServices.md

     4) It uses XML messages to perform Remote Calls.
     5) XML- RPC is platform-independent as well as Language independent.
     6) It also allows diverse applications to communicate with each other.

+## Advantages of using Web Services
+1) Web services enable interoperability among different Applications.
+2) Web services offer faster communications within and across applications and organizations.
+3) They allow us to expose the functions of the existing code over the internet.
+4) One of the very important advantages of using web services is Reusability.

+## Limitations of Web Services over Android
+1) The HTTP protocol used by web services is not reliable and is insecure.
+2) Web services do not access from the browser.